b-amir/b-amir/README.md

 <hr>

 - 🔭 I’m currently working on improving the CS-LIT platform, aka "Computer Science Like I'm Ten," which is a web community platform featured on Product Hunt.
 Users explain complex CS subjects using everyday analogies.
 Checkout the repo: [CS-LIT](https://github.com/b-amir/cs-lit)
 - 🌱 I’m currently learning Finite State Machines.
 Checkout this repo to see my progress: [FSM Game](https://github.com/b-amir/fsm-game).
 It's a fantasy-inspired game to demonstrate FSMs.
-I'm also curios about tRPC.
-I used it in CS-LIT.
+I'm also curious about tRPC and I used it in CS-LIT.
 - 💬 Ask me about any of my projects that interest you.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/amirbazgir)
 - ⚡ Fun fact: I cook Michelin star level dishes too (Just kidding, but I'll get there).